essaysforabetterlife/essays/content/post/i-remember-a-time.md

 You shall not know me to impose morality<br>
 With this moment, just now<br>
 Even when, especially when<br>
-You aren't returning the favor
+You don't have that commitment